Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, Julius Randle included, square off versus the Miami Heat at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The New York Knicks, Julius Randle included, will be in action at 7:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Randle, using stats and trends to make good predictions.
+With prop bets in place for Randle, let's break down some stats and trends to assist you in making good selections.

 Julius Randle Prop Bets vs. the Heat